airbytehq/airbyte/docs/integrations/sources/zendesk-support.md

 ## Prerequisites

 - A Zendesk account with an Administrator role.
+- The unique Zendesk subdomain associated with the account.

 ## Setup guide

+## Set up Zendesk Support

 The Zendesk Support source connector supports two authentication methods: